Earl Warren: Other decisions and events

 In arranging a unanimous decision in Brown, Warren fully established himself as the leader of the Court.
 He also remained a nationally prominent figure.
 After a 1955 Gallup poll found that a plurality of Republican respondents favored Warren to succeed Eisenhower, Warren announced that he would not resign from the Court under any circumstances.
-Eisenhower seriously considered retiring after one term and encouraging Warren to run in the 1956 presidential election but ultimately chose to run after he had received a positive medical report following his heart attack.
+Eisenhower seriously considered retiring after one term and encouraged Warren to run in the 1956 presidential election but ultimately chose to run after he had received a positive medical report following his heart attack.
 Despite that brief possibility, a split developed between Eisenhower and Warren, and some writers believe that Eisenhower once remarked that his appointment was "the biggest damn fool mistake I ever made."
 (Note: Eisenhower biographer Jean Edward Smith concluded in 2012 that "Eisenhower never said that.
 I have no evidence that he ever made such a statement."
 Nonetheless, Eisenhower privately expressed his displeasure regarding some of Warren's decisions, and Warren grew frustrated at Eisenhower's unwillingness to support the Court publicly in Brown.
 Warren was recorded in the 1957 diary of Justice Harold Burton as confiding in Burton that "[Eisenhower] expressed disappointment at the trend of decisions of Chief Justice and Brennan."
 In 1961, when Eisenhower was asked whether he had made any major mistakes as president, the former president responded that "yes, two, and they are both sitting on the Supreme Court.")